U.S. Supreme Court weighs Microsoft overseas data fight

 The Microsoft customer whose emails were sought told the company he was based in Ireland when he signed up for his account.

-Other companies including IBM Corp<IBM.N>, Amazon.com Inc<AMZN.O>, Apple Inc<AAPL.O>, Verizon Communications Inc<VZ.N> and Alphabet Inc's<GOOGL.O> Google filed court papers backing Microsoft.
+Other companies including IBM Corp, Amazon.com Inc, Apple Inc, Verizon Communications Inc and Alphabet Inc's Google filed court papers backing Microsoft.
 Google has mounted challenges similar to Microsoft's.

 The administration has the support of 35 states led by Vermont who say they routinely seek access to data stored overseas, especially in cases involving child pornography.